HMBaytam/ecom-data-warehouse/README.md

 `dbt show --inline "select count(*) as n from {{ source('raw','orders') }}" ` should return the same number as the above query

 if everything is as expected you are ready to move to Phase 1

+### Phase 1: Sources and staging
+Now that the raw source data is imported into the database, the next step is to setup staging models

+All the staging models live in `models/staging/olist`.
+The reason for this is to make it easier to add more sources in the future while keeping everything organized

+the naming convension for all staging models are as follows `stg_<source name>__<model name>.sql`

+The only thing staging models are doing is renaming columns and type casting and keeps the original grain.
+No joins are made to keep these models atomic